vitek1997vitek/my-resumee/README.md

 # my-resumee

-Here I'll share with everyone some details about my professional experience
+Here I'll share with everyone some details about my:
+-professional experience
+-skills
+-passions